 Practical alternator minimum: A 40 to 60 amp alternator at 12V on the main motor is the realistic floor for a 4-downrigger Lake Ontario setup, assuming typical cycling patterns and a separate cranking battery.

 Comfortable headroom: For boats that want "everything on, everything works" without voltage drop concerns, a 70 to 90 amp main alternator is the safer target.
-For Verado V8 and V10 motors, this is standard.
-For Mercury 150 to 200 FourStroke, the alternator output is typically in the 35-65 A range stock, depending on model year.
+Many Verado V8 and V10 setups provide higher alternator capacity, but exact output should be confirmed by model and serial number.
+For Mercury 150 to 200 FourStroke, alternator output is typically in the 35-65 A range stock, depending on model year.

 If you're running heavy electrical loads, factor alternator capacity into the main motor selection.